rodent

 Health Risks

-Rodents are known carriers of diseases such as hantavirus, leptospirosis, and salmonella.
+Rodents are known carriers of diseases such as hantavirus, leptospirosis, and Salmonella.
 They can spread these illnesses through their droppings, urine, and saliva.
-Additionally, rodent infestations can trigger allergies and worsen respiratory conditions such as asthma.
+Additionally, rodent infestations can trigger allergies and worsen respiratory conditions such as asthma, which is why working with a professional exterminator in Milton, MA, is essential for protecting your home and health.

 Property Damage